Claro M. Recto: Third term (1949–1955)

+Fourth term (1955–1960) and final years

-In the 1953 and 1955 elections, Recto denounced the influence and coercion of the Catholic Church on voters' decisions—the Philippines having a 90% Catholic majority at the time.
-In a 1958 article in "The Lawyer's Journal," Recto suggested a constitutional amendment to make the article on Separation of Church and State clearer and more definitive.
+In his later years, Recto denounced the influence and coercion of the Catholic Church on voters' decisions—the Philippines had a 90% Catholic majority at the time.
+In a 1958 article in "The Lawyer's Journal," Recto suggested a constitutional amendment to make the article on the separation of church and state clearer and more definitive.
 He also argued against the teaching of religion in public schools.

+He was reelected to his fourth and final term in the Senate in 1955.

-Recto foresaw the demands of a fast-moving global economy and the challenges it would pose to his nation.
-In a memorable speech on the eve of the 1957 presidential election when he ran against then President Carlos Garcia, he petitioned all sectors of society, and following the example of Rizal, implored Philippine youth:
+Recto also foresaw the demands of a fast-moving global economy and the challenges it would pose.
+In a speech on the eve of the 1957 presidential election, he petitioned all sectors of society and implored Philippine youth:

 The first task to participate seriously in the economic development of our country (is to) pursue those professions for which there is a great need during an era of rapid industrialization.
-Only a nationalistic administration can inspire a new idealism in our youth, and with its valid economic program make our youth respond to the challenging jobs and tasks demanding full use of their talents and energies.
+Only a nationalistic administration can inspire a new idealism in our youth and, with its valid economic program, make our youth respond to the challenging jobs and tasks demanding full use of their talents and energies.

-Recto was defeated in the election, winning just 8 percent of the vote.
-Since his time, subsequent administrations practiced with fidelity and enthusiasm what he called "subservience and colonial mentality," most of them with greed and rapacious intents.
-To the judgment of Recto and many political gurus, colonial mentality towards America by the sycophant Philippine government, and its evil twin—servility to the almighty dollar, are among the major contributories to graft and corruption, which in turn have paralyzed the nation's economy.

-In 1991, Philippine president Corazon Aquino initially fought for the continuation of the Republic of the Philippines - U.S. Bases Treaty, but ultimately acquiesced to the will of the people, and the Philippine Senate rejected its renewal.
-In September 1991, by a slim majority led by Senator Jovito Salonga, the lawmaking body rescinded the agreement.

-Recto the Jurist
+Recto was a staunch critic of the Magsaysay administration, especially with the Laurel-Langley Agreement.
+This led to his expulsion from the Nacionalista Party.
+He would then lose the election to incumbent president Carlos P. Garcia, winning just 8 percent of the vote.
+Garcia later appointed Recto as Cultural Envoy with the rank of Ambassador on a cultural mission to Europe and Latin America in 1960.

+Other activities

+Legal practice

-Recto was known as an abogado milagroso (lawyer of miracles), a tribute to his many victories in the judicial court.
-He wrote a three-volume book on civil procedures, which, in the days before World War II was standard textbook for law students.
+Recto was known as an abogado milagroso (lawyer of miracles), a tribute to his many victories in the judicial court.He wrote a three-volume book on civil procedures, which, in the days before World War II was the standard textbook for law students.

 His prominence as a lawyer paralleled his fame as a writer.
-He was known for his flawless logic and lucidity of mind in both undertakings.
-He served the wartime cabinet of President José P. Laurel during the Japanese occupation.
-Together with Laurel, Camilo Osías, and Quintín Paredes, he was taken into custody by the American colonial government and tried for treason.
-In his defense, in his treatise entitled "Three Years of Enemy Occupation" (1946), he convincingly presented the case of patriotic conduct of Filipinos during World War II.
-He fought his legal battles and was acquitted.

-Poet, playwright, essayist
+He was known for his logic and lucidity of mind in both undertakings.

+Recto took part in many landmark cases.
+In "Hall v.
+Piccio" (G.R.
+No. L-2598), the landmark civil case involving Articles of Incorporation as a requisite to becoming a de facto corporation, Recto lost the case to Ramon Diokno and his son Jose W. "Ka Pepe Diokno.
+Recto and the former later collaborated and won in "Nacionalista Party v.
+Felix Angelo Bautista", against Felix Angelo Bautista, then the Solicitor-General of the Philippines.